-1540s, from Latin perpetratus, past participle of perpetrare "to perform, to accomplish," from per- "completely" + patrare "carry out," originally "bring into existence," from pater "father" (see father (n.)).
-Earlier in English was perpetren, mid-15c., from Old French perpetrer.
-Neither good nor bad in Latin, first used in English in statutes, hence its sense of "to perform criminally."
+1540s, "to do, execute, perform," from Latin perpetratus, past participle of perpetrare "to perform, to accomplish," from per- "completely" + patrare "carry out," originally "bring into existence," from pater "father" (see father (n.)).
+Earlier in English was perpetren (mid-15c.), from Old French perpetrer, and perpetrate was an adjective meaning "committed" (late 15c.).
+Neither good nor bad in Latin, first used in English in statutes, hence its general bad sense of "to perform criminally."
 Related: Perpetrated; perpetrating.